cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 backslash and `\'` stands for a single quote.
 (See {{concat}} for details.)

+### Prefixed String Literals {#prefixed-lit}

+Single-quoted string literals can be prefixed by a sequence of ASCII letters and digits, starting with a letter, and using either lower case or upper case throughout.
+\>false\<, >true\<, >null\<, and >undefined\< cannot be used as such prefixes.
+This means that the text string value (the "content") of the single-quoted string literal is not used directly as a byte string, but is further processed in a way that is defined by the meaning given to the prefix.
+Depending on the prefix, the result of that processing can, but need not be, a byte string value.

+Prefixed string literals (which are always single-quoted after the prefix) are used both for base-encoded byte string literals (see {{encoded-byte-strings}}) and for application-oriented extension literals (see {{app-lit}}, called app-string).
+(Additional base-encoded string literals can be defined as application-oriented extension literals by registering their prefixes;
+there is no fundamental difference between the two predefined base-encoded string literal prefixes (`h`, `b64`) and any such potential future extension literal prefixes.)

 ### Encoding Indicators of Strings {#ei-string}

 The detailed chunk structure of byte and text strings encoded with